An international conference at St. Ambrose University, Davenport, Iowa, April 24-26, 2026

 11:00-11:40 am “Ending Death Penalty, Advancing Justice and Beginning Healing” Krisanne Vaillancourt Murphy

-11:30-12:30 Student Roundtable Session with Tom Chapman, Dr. Timothy Matovina, Juan Miguel Alvarez, Krisanne Vaillancourt Murphy, Dr. Nabil Tueme, Dr. Donna Carroll, and Dr. Kevin Vaughan
+11:50-12:50 Student Roundtable Session with Tom Chapman, Dr. Timothy Matovina, Juan Miguel Alvarez, Krisanne Vaillancourt Murphy, Dr. Nabil Tueme, Dr. Donna Carroll, and Dr. Kevin Vaughan

-1:55-2:35 pm “LGBTQ+ Experiences of Catholic Faith” Dr. Julia Sadusky - virtual
+1:55-2:35 pm “LGBTQ+ Experiences of Catholic Faith” Dr. Julia Sadusky - virtual (Gottlieb Room, Rogalski Center)

 2:50-3:30 pm “AI and the Church’s Public Witness on the Dignity of the Human Person” Tom Chapman

-3:40-5:40 pm: Current Paper Sessions
+3:40-5:40 pm: Concurrent Paper Sessions

-“Ambrose and New Perspectives on Solitude” Fr.
+3:40-4:10 pm “Ambrose and New Perspectives on Solitude” Fr.
 Pierluigi Banna, PhD

-“Ambrose and the Environmental Challenge” Dr. Paola Moretti
+5:10-5:40 pm “Ambrose and the Environmental Challenge” Dr. Paola Moretti

-“Ianua mea omni uenienti patebat: Ambrose’s Ethics of Hospitality toward Foreigners” Dr. Marcela Andokova
+4:40-5:10 pm “Ianua mea omni uenienti patebat: Ambrose’s Ethics of Hospitality toward Foreigners” Dr. Marcela Andokova

 Sunday, April 26

-7:45-9:15 am Concurrent Paper Sessions
+7:45-9:15 am Paper Session

-Miscellanea (B)
+Miscellanea (A)

 Schedule subject to change.
 For any additional information, please contact assam@sau.edu.